CenterForOpenScience/COSDev/docs/osf/setup.rst

 You now have both the database and application running.
 You will see the application address in the terminal window where you entered invoke server.
 It will most likely be **http://localhost:5000/**.
 Navigate to this url in your browser to check if it works.

+To enable log-in, you will also need to run the authentication server.
+To do so, consult the fakeCAS `repository <https://github.com/CenterForOpenScience/fakeCAS>`_.
+First download the binary file and run the commands specified to run the server.

+**If you need to develop authentication-related features, there is a process for setting up the full CAS server `here <https://github.com/CenterForOpenScience/cas-overlay>`_.

 Common Error messages
 *********************